Shicheng-Guo/BIS180L_web/_posts/2017-05-16-Illumina-Day-2.md

 Now we use `freebayes` to look for SNPs.  `freebayes` calculates the number of reference and alternate alleles at each position in the genome and genotype likelihoods.

 We first call `bamaddrg` to add Read Groups to our bam files, enabling us to call SNPs separately for the two genotypes.
-The output from `bamaddrg` is a merged bam files which we pipe directly into `freebayes` instead of storing it first.
+The output from `bamaddrg` is a merged bam file, which we then index and use as input for `freebayes`.

     bamaddrg -b IMB211_rmdup.bam -s IMB211 -r IMB211 \
     -b R500_rmdup.bam -s R500 -r R500 > combined_IMB211_R500.bam